dassujan/STANDARD-FIVE/SCIENCE (2nd UNIT) QUESTION SET.md

 4. What is vegetative reproduction?
 Provide two examples of plants grown from leaves.
 5. How are spores different from seeds?
 6. Why is seed dispersal necessary for plants?
+7. Why do seeds need to scatter away from the parent plant?
+8. Give two differences between sexual and vegetative reproduction in plants.

  ### **E. Broad Questions**
 1. Define fertilisation.
 Describe the events that occur during this process in plants.